 Wells's speech challenged its listeners to become involved in issues of relevance to the black community.
 Soon afterward, several women formed clubs of their own.
 Victoria Earle Matthews organized the Women's Loyal Union of New York, and Josephine St. Pierre Ruffin went back to Boston and established the Women's Era Club.
 Moreover, Ruffin, an active club woman and suffragist and her daughter, Florida Ruffin Ridley, began publication of a monthly newspaper, the Woman's Era, which disseminated news by and about black women throughout the country.
 As a vital component of the African American women's clubs, the Era circulated in Boston, New Bedford, Providence, New York, Chicago, Washington, and Kansas City.
-Several women, including the co-chair of the New York rally, Victoria Earle Matthews, and Chicago resident and club woman Fannie try on a monthly basis.
+Several women, including the co-chair of the New York rally, Victoria Earle Matthews, and Chicago resident and club woman Fannie Barrier Williams, reported news from cities around the country on a monthly basis.
 Articles focused on local club activities, child welfare issues, and woman suffrage.